 Galaxies, Early Universe, Space Telescopes

-if I have to summarize my passions in three words
+three keywords to summarize my passions

-These keywords summarize the things that I am most passionate about, but my scientific interest is certainly not limited to these!
+and my scientific interest is certainly not limited to these!
 The Universe is big and full of mysteries, and there are so many things I want to study.
 Check out the complete list of publications and my full CV in the links below to learn about what I do.
 You can also learn more about me from my latest interview!
 Also check out all my other web profiles.

 News